pyenv/pyenv/README.md

 # Simple Ruby Version Management: rbenv

 rbenv lets you easily switch between multiple versions of Ruby.
-It's simple, unobtrusive, understandable, and follows in the Unix tradition of single-purpose tools that do one thing well.
+It's simple, unobtrusive, and follows the UNIX tradition of single-purpose tools that do one thing well.

 ### rbenv _does…_